gsoertsz/gsoertsz.github.io/_posts/2023-09-11-awesome-python-packaging.md

 [Semantic versioning](https://semver.org/), or 'semver' as its more commonly known, specifies a version string pattern that communicates the impactfulness of a change.
 It works on the basis that if you are going to version something, it's just as important to communicate what's changing between versions as it is to attribute a version to a known baseline.
 For example, an observer of an artifact that complies with semver, upon seeing a change from 1.0.1 to 1.0.2, noting a PATCH, would reason that they can rely on their client continuing to be compatible with 1.0.2.
 Contrariwise, a bump from 1.0.2 to 2.0.0 - MAJOR - implies breaking changes to the API.
 The observer is now informed that they would need to re-integrate their code to work with the new version.

 Of course there are no guarantees.
 A developer can easily introduce bugs, or incompatibilities disguised as PATCHes, and break their consumers.
 Obviously this is not in anyones best interest, but what the version bump should be between any two changes is still at the discretion of the developer.
 This makes sense, as they are most familiar with the changes - the most authoritative.
-We'll come back to the degree of inference needed to determine how changes of different shapes and sizes map down to the semver primitives MAJOR, MINOR and PATCH.

 In python build parlance, the version information that get's included in the archive etc. is included in the `pyproject.toml` file, in the `version` directive.
 When you execute `python -m build` and `version = 1.0.5`, then the built artifact will be `artifact-name-1.0.5.tar.gz` etc. So, if we change the version, and wish to produce the corresponding artifact, we need to update this file as part of that process, generate a tag, commit the change in the `pyproject.toml` file, tag that commit with the version, push that commit (and its tags) to the release branch (then happily build the package subsequently).
 This is where it can get complicated to work with packages, and it obviously needs to be automated.

-Reflecting on the earlier discussion, we considered a changelog as being a key qualitative element of a good python package.
+Additionally, reflecting on the earlier discussion, we considered a changelog as being a key qualitative element of a good python package.
 Changelogs are actually a fundamental way in which we reason about whether a specific version of a package is correct for our purposes.
 A changelog should describe the specific changes that were applied to a package between versions, and whether the fix you seek is included in a specific version can only be gleaned from the changelog.

 Changelog information is available in the messages attributed to each commit between tagged or released versions, and so it makes sense that an update to a change log is a direct consequence of computing the new version, publishing an artefact and ensuring traceability.